-Consistent with its charter, the Compensation Committee has utilized the services of an independent corporate consultant company to provide assistance with regard to reasonable compensation ranges.
-For our Company, the most relevant comparison metric was market capitalization ("market cap"), and the Compensation Committee identified 15 companies beginning in early 2021 in the oil and gas exploration and production field that had an average market cap of between \$64 and \$363 million to compare to Zion's market cap during the first half in 2021 of \$160 million, in which the Compensation Committee took into consideration the average Company market cap based upon the recommendations of the independent corporate consultant company.
+Consistent with its charter, the Compensation Committee has utilized the services of an independent corporate consultant company to provide assistance with regard to reasonable compensation ranges and to suggest peer companies for review.
+For our Company, the most relevant comparison metric was market capitalization ("market cap"), and the Compensation Committee identified 18 companies beginning in early 2022 in the oil and gas exploration and production field that had an average market cap of between \$79 and \$369 million to compare to Zion's market cap during the first half in 2022 of \$164 million, in which the Compensation Committee took into consideration the average Company market cap based upon the recommendations of the independent corporate consultant company of possible "Peer Group" companies.